-Byte Offset Size (Bytes) Description Description 0 9 Time-stamp of when the table was last updated by hardware.
+Byte Offset Size (Bytes) Description 0 8 Time-stamp of when the table was last updated by hardware.
 This is a time-stamp in crystal clock units.
 Initialized by OS to 0.
-8 1 Class 0 Performance Capability Changed If set to 1, indicates the performance capability field for one or more logical processors was updated in the table.
+8 1 Class 0 Performance Capability Changed If set to a non-zero value, indicates the performance capability field for one or more logical processors was updated in the table.
 Initialized by OS to 0.
-8 + 1 1 Class 0 Energy Efficiency Capability Changed If set to 1, indicates the energy efficiency capability field for one or more logical processors was updated in the table.
+8 + 1 1 Class 0 Energy Efficiency Capability Changed If set to a non-zero value, indicates the energy efficiency capability field for one or more logical processors was updated in the table.
 Initialized by OS to 0.
-8+2 CP - 2 Class 0 Change Indication for Future Capabilities Unavailable if additional capabilities are not enumerated.
-8 + CP 1 Class 1 Performance Capability Changed If set to 1, indicates the performance capability field for one or more logical processors was updated in the table.
+8 + 2 CP - 2 Class 0 Change Indication for Future Capabilities Unavailable if additional capabilities are not enumerated.
+8 + CP 1 Class 1 Performance Capability Changed If set to a non-zero value, indicates the performance capability field for one or more lo processors was updated in the table.
 Initialized by OS to 0.
-8 + CP + 1 1 Class 1 Energy Efficiency Capability Changed If set to 1, indicates the energy efficiency capability field for one or more logical processor was updated in the table.
+8 + CP + 1 1 Class 1 Energy Efficiency Capability Changed If set to a non-zero value, indicates the energy efficiency capability field for one or more logical processors was updated in the table.
 Initialized by OS to 0.
 8 + CP + 2 CP - 2 Class 1 Change Indication for Future Capabilities Unavailable if additional capabilities are not enumerated.
-8 + 2CP 1 Class 2 Performance Capability Changed If set to 1, indicates the performance capability field for one or more logical processors was updated in the table.
+8 + 2CP 1 Class 2 Performance Capability Changed If set to a non-zero value, indicates the performance capability field for one or more logical processors was updated in the table.
 Initialized by OS to 0.
-8 + 2CP + 1 1 Class 2 Energy Efficiency Capability Changed If set to 1, indicates the energy efficiency capability field for one or more logical processors was updated in the table.
+8 + 2CP + 1 1 Class 2 Energy Efficiency Capability Changed If set to a non-zero value, indicates the energy efficiency capability field for one or mol logical processors was updated in the table.
 Initialized by OS to 0.
 8 + 2CP + 2 CP - 2 Class 2 Change Indication for Future Capabilities Unavailable if additional capabilities are not enumerated.
-8 + 3CP 1 Class 3 Performance Capability Changed If set to 1, indicates the performance capability field for one or more logical processors was updated in the table.
+8 + 3CP 1 Class 3 Performance Capability Changed If set to a non-zero value, indicates the performance capability field for one or more log processors was updated in the table.
 Initialized by OS to 0.